sca-/gospl-kit/README.md

 ### `HorizontalScroll` renders a container with `white-space: nowrap;` css option and which scrolls it's contents to the left on mouseWheel event
 Options:
 - `speed` – choose between 0.1 and 100

+### `SearchBar` renders an input with search and clear buttons which responds to Enter and Escape too
+Options:
+- `onSubmit` – submit handler